Facebook, Twitter, YouTube, texting, checking the weather – everyone seems to be on their smartphone these days

 - While alcoholics in recovery can get the A.A.
 Speakers app – a collection of over 300 audio recordings of people speaking at AA meetings – with a note of where the recording was made (Android & iPhone); people in drug addiction recovery who prefer audio material can get a separate app to listen to over 300 speakers at NA conventions.
 (Android & iPhone)

 - Afternoon Affirmations sends users inspirational quotes, photos or videos every day at 1 pm.
 It is aimed at people suffering from alcoholism, drug addiction, prescription drug addiction, gambling addiction or eating disorders. (iPhone only)

 - The Mindfulness Meditation app encourages users to take a break, set a meditation time and start relaxing.
 Mindfulness is known to be helpful in recovery by helping people de-stress.
 (Android & iPhone)

 - iPromises is a free app that incorporates “trigger alerts” (warnings about the risks of relapse), a directory of AA sponsors (mentors in the AA methodology), a progress-tracking calendar and a directory of phone numbers for AA meetings anywhere in the USA or Canada.
 (Android & iPhone)

 - CleanTime Counter keeps track of the user’s sobriety by calculating the time that has elapsed since a starting date.
 It has different customisable settings.
 (Android only)

-- There’s even an app to help dependent people who are travelling to find the closest NA Meeting.
-This also includes daily meditations, websites and helplines for the traveler’s selected area.
+- There’s even an app to help dependent people who are travelling to find the closest NA meeting.
+This also includes daily meditations, websites and helplines for the traveller’s selected area.
 (Android & iPhone)

 If you have tried any of these apps, please let us know your experience in the comments below.
 We’ve stopped at 12, but there are new ones being designed every year, so share your updates!